Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems: Numerical results

 The analytical study of the bifurcation, which separates the two behaviors, is feasible only in the case of a one-dimensional propagating front and isotropic, constant diffusion $\D={\mathrm{d}}\,\mathbb{I}_2$.
 This analysis for system~\eqref{EQN::HETERODIMER} can be found in \cite{kabir_numerical_2022}.
 Following the steps used in~\cite[\S6]{kabir_numerical_2022} for two populations with equal and constant isotropic diffusion $\mathrm{d}$ and imposing the absence of imaginary parts of the Fourier modes, we can observe that the equilibrium is a stable node if and only if

 independently of the diffusion coefficients applied.

 For both simulated tests, we consider a rectangular space domain~$\Omega = (-10,10)\times(0,5)$, and the final time~$T=25$.
 We impose homogeneous Neumann boundary conditions on~$\Gamma \times (0, T)$.
-Concerning the discretization, we fix the parameter $\varepsilon=0$, and we adopt a structured triangular mesh with~$N_{\mathsf{el}} = 288$ and polynomial degree $\ell=2$.
+Concerning the discretization, we we adopt a structured triangular mesh with~$N_{\mathsf{el}} = 288$ and polynomial degree $\ell=2$.
 The step of the time discretization is fixed as $\tau = 5\times 10^{-3}$.
 As initial conditions, we consider the following analytical continuous functions:

 To test the two distinct behaviors of the equilibrium, we vary the reaction parameters in the simulations.
 First, we fix $\kappa_p = 4$, $\lambda_p = 0.2$, $\lambda_q = 4.5$, and $\mu_{pq} = 1$ to obtain a stable focus.
 These parameters are associated with an unstable equilibrium $(\equilp,0)=(20,0)$ and a stable one $(\lambda_q/\mu_{pq},\equilq)\simeq(4.5,0.689)$.
 Moreover, we consider $\kappa_p=0.1$, $\lambda_p=\lambda_q=0.1$, and $\mu_{pq}=1$ to simulate a stable node.
 With these parameters, the equilibrium $(\equilp,0)=(1,0)$ is unstable, whereas~$(\lambda_q/\mu_{pq},\equilq)=(0.1,0.9)$ is stable.